aleksanderkoder/RaycastingEngineJS/README.md

 This will eventually be ported to C# .NET.

+NOTE: This version has a "fish-eye" effect which will be fixed in later versions.

 ## How to use

 Walk around using WASD and turn your field of view by moving the mouse horizontally.